 To access and verify FICA withheld on your earning statement, visit UCPath online.
 If applicable, you will see FICA withholding amounts listed on the line items Retirement/Savings-DCP Safe Harbor and Social Security-Medicare on your earnings statement.

 Possible Reasons for Erroneous Withholding

 FICA deductions can be inadvertently withheld when the following occurs:

 - Student registers late in the semester or owes fees

-- Student’s appointment percentage in the HR System is greater than 80% when actual hours worked may be less; this requires a correction to your HR record appointment percentage.
+- Student’s appointment percentage in the UCPath System is equal to or greater than 80% when actual hours worked may be less; this requires a correction to your HR record appointment percentage.